jli032/FirstApp/README.md

 # FirstApp

 First mobile application I have ever created.
-I plan on adding features as I learn and practice.

-Current features:
-  - Enter text.
-Pushing button will clear the screen and then print the inputted text.
+This is practice on how to develop on the android studio and how to get the studio to interact with gitub.

+Calculator application to add two numbers that are inputted by user and then display result.